missjennbo/todolist-nextjs/README.md

 ### Server Actions
 - 'use server'; directive on top of function body (Server Component)
 - to call a Server Action in a Client Component, create a new file and add the "use server" directive at the top of it
+- with the method `revalidateTag("tagname")` next.js revalidates the local cache by tag

 ### Backend
 - I can still use a custom server written with kotlin etc. (long-running server)